Certified Air Tightness Tester Scheme

 Under revised building regulations which came into force in January 2008, air tightness testing is mandatory for all dwellings.
 Further improvements to backstop performance levels have come into effect with the publication of the updated Technical Guidance Document Part L - Conservation of Fuel and Energy - Dwellings (2011) to the Building Regulations.

 NSAI operates a registration scheme that certifies testers to I.S.
-EN ISO 9972:2015 - Thermal Performance of Buildings – Determination of Air Permeability of Domestic Buildings – (Single or Single & Multi) Fan Pressurization Method.
+EN ISO 9972:2015 - Thermal Performance of Buildings – Determination of Air Permeability of Buildings – (Single or Single & Multi) Fan Pressurization Method.

 What does the scheme involve?